xen-project/xen/docs/misra/deviations.rst

        refactoring it to add parentheses breaks its functionality.
      - Tagged as `safe` for ECLAIR.

+   * - R20.7
+     - The macros `{COMPILE,RUNTIME}_CHECK` defined in
+       `xen/include/xen/self-tests.h` are allowed not to parenthesize the "fn" argument, to allow function-like macros to be tested as well as functions.
+Given the specialized use of these macros and their limited usage scope, omitting parentheses is deemed unlikely to cause issues.
+     - Tagged as `deliberate` for ECLAIR.

    * - R20.12
      - Variadic macros that use token pasting often employ the gcc extension `ext_paste_comma`, as detailed in `C-language-toolchain.rst`, which is